HKPolyU-UAV/airo_control_interface/README.md

 2. AUTO_TAKEOFF

 In this state, the vehicle will perform auto takeoff operation.
-The vehicle will slowly accelerate motors for several seconds and then takeoff to takeoff_height at takeoff_speed.
+The vehicle will slowly accelerate motors for several seconds and then takeoff to takeoff_height at takeoff_land_speed.
 This state can be triggered from RC_MANUAL state in two conditions.
 First condition is if command channel is disabled, the vehicle is landed, and the FSM channel is switched.
 Second is if command channel is enabled, FSM is enabled, and takeoff trigger is received.
 Once the target height is reached, the FSM will jump to AUTO_HOVER state.

 3. AUTO_HOVER

 In this state, the vehicle will follow the commend of RC transmitter joysticks, which is similar to the position flight mode.
 This state can be triggered after AUTO_TAKEOFF or if the FSM channel switched during manual flight using RC_MANUAL.
 User can set a safety volume to confine the vehicle position.
 If the vehicle is landed with joystick commands, the FSM will disarm the vehicle and jump back to RC_MANUAL state.
-If command channel is enabled, the FSM will send TOPIC to indicate that the vehicle is waiting for external commands.
+If command channel is enabled, the FSM will send "is_waiting_for_command = true" to topic "/airo_px4/fsm_info" to indicate that the vehicle is waiting for external commands.

 4. AUTO_LAND